aol/molochweb/_wiki/wise.md

-wiseTcpTupleLookups|FALSE|Should we send tcp tuple lookups to wise wiseUdpTupleLookups|FALSE|Should we send udp tuple lookups to wise wiseURL| |(Since 1.5.0) The url to use to connect to wise {: .table .table-striped .table-sm .mb-4 }
+wiseTcpTupleLookups|FALSE|Should we send tcp tuple lookups to wise wiseUdpTupleLookups|FALSE|Should we send udp tuple lookups to wise wiseURL| |(Since 1.5.0) The url to use to connect to wise wiseLogEvery|10000|Log wise stats every X wise requests wiseExcludeDomains|.in-addr.arpa;.ip6.arpa|A semicolon separate list of domain suffixes to not send to wise {: .table .table-striped .table-sm .mb-4 }

 Since 1.5.0 wise also now lets you configure which fields are used for the standard wise types and you can add your own wise types.
 You do this by creating a `[wise-types]` section in the capture config.ini AND listing the fields using `{type}={expression};{db:dbfield}...`.
 The type field must be less then 12 characters, and is the same type field you would use in the wise service.